Image

 Calahan looked Silas in the eye, unblinking.

-“It will do.”
-Silas smiled.
 “You don’t want to know the details?
 What I’m asking you to do?”

 Silas nodded.
 He understood perfectly.